cos55ap/UsbEncryptedCommunication/README.md

 This project was a prototype proposal to Bank Hardware Supplier having as scope implementation on bank hardware equipment (to increase their equipment security level).

 For financial reason the project never ended to be introduced in production.
-In consequence I have decided to improve it making it open to the public.
+In consequence I have decided to make it open to the public.